vSsongv/vSsongv/README.md

 ### 👋 Hi, I’m Ssong
-💻 I want to be a progressional developer :)
+💻 I want to be a progressional Frontend developer :)
 👀 I’m interested in WEB and MOBILE!
 💞️ I’m looking forward to collaborate with great people :)